HarlyquinForest/Jweather/README.md

 Thanks for visiting this page .

-If you are intersted just need to install javafx packages and then clone it on you device
+If you are intersted , you just need to install javafx packages and then clone it on your device

 <h3>Ubuntu :</h3>
 sudo apt install openjfx

-<h3>Windows : </h3>

-this application unable to run on Windows platforms .. sorry !